char3210/SlimefunRecipeManager/README.md

 ```

 The `amount` specifies the output amount of the recipe (e.g. right now it outputs 4 cargo motors)<br>
-Note: if no amount is specified, it will default to one. <br>
+Note: if no amount is specified, it will default to its previous amount. <br>

 The recipe is a list of 9 material id's.
 They can be of either Slimefun items, addon items, or vanilla items.<br>
 If you want to specify no ingredient, simply use `AIR`. <br>